Using Single Sign-On (SSO) for Authentication Only

 • Disable.
 No digital signature is required.

 • Strict Mode.
 If you selected IdP Response or SP Request and IdP Response in the Signing Options field, this field is automatically set to enable.
 This field enforces validation of the SAML response and its attributes.
-As a best practice, disable this field while initially configuring SL1 and the IdP.
+As a best practice, disable this field while initially configuring Skylar One and the IdP.
 As a best practice, enable this field for production use.

 • Integrated Windows Auth.
 If you are using Active Directory Federation Services (ADFS) as your IdP, select Enable in this field.